Data Lakehouse Architecture

 To start using the Data Lakehouse, do the following:

-- Transform your Tetra Data in the Lakehouse for specific use cases.
+protocol in a pipeline. - Transform your data in the Lakehouse for specific use cases by using Tetraflow pipelines.

 Lakehouse Data Access

-You can transform and run SQL queries on Tetra Data in the Lakehouse by using any of the following methods:
+You can transform and run SQL queries on data in the Lakehouse by using any of the following methods:

 - A third-party tool and a Java Database Connectivity (JDBC) or Open Database Connectivity (ODBC) driver endpoint